cass-kul/cass-kul.github.io/_exercises/performance.md

 # Instruction set architectural awareness

-Before we delve into the details of instruction set architectures, remember the core principle of the **cpu clock**:
+Before we delve into the details of instruction set architectures, remember the core principle of the **CPU clock**:
 The CPU is driven by a clock that switches between two voltages (high and low).
 The time it takes for the clock to complete one cycle of high and then low voltage is known as the *clock period*.

 ![Simple clock cycle diagram](/exercises/8-microarchitecture/clock.drawio.svg){: .center-image }

 When we talk about the runtime of a program, we can look at the general formula below:
-The time per program depends on the number of instructions, the cycles that each instruction takes, and finally the time that each cycle takes.
+The time it takes to run a program depends on the number of instructions, the cycles that each instruction takes, and finally the time that each cycle takes.
-Improving the performance runtime of a program can now be done by decreasing either of these components: Reducing the number of instructions that are needed, reducing the cycles per instruction, or reducing the time per cycles.
+Improving the performance runtime of a program can now be done by decreasing either of these components: Reducing the number of instructions that are needed, reducing the cycles per instruction, or reducing the time per cycle.

 ![General formula for the runtime of a program](/exercises/8-microarchitecture/isa-program-runtime.svg){: .center-image }